-- 3.1 Enhance visitors' understanding of and appreciation for Metroparks natural features and cultural history through updated interpretive exhibits, programs, and signage. - 3.2 Community partnerships to leverage ongoing programs, site improvements, shared technologies, and knowledge and education. - 3.3 Provide proactive community engagement opportunities to foster a greater sense of accountability in staff and ownership in the public.
+- appreciation for Metroparks natural features and cultural history through updated interpretive exhibits, programs, and signage. - 3.2 Community partnerships to leverage ongoing programs, site improvements, shared technologies, and knowledge and education. - 3.3 Provide proactive community engagement opportunities to foster a greater sense of accountability in staff and ownership in the public.

-STEWARDSHIP
+4 STEWARDSHIP